Tolerable/SMARTGEN/README.md

 ### Features

-- Generate images from prompts.
+- Generate images from user concepts.
-- Automated image verification for prompt accuracy.
+- Automated image visualization for prompt enhancement.
-- Ability to retry and generate up to 4 images if needed.
+- Generates 4 images allowing different models and user styles.
-- Thumbnail display of all generated images.
+- Thumbnail display of all generated images and ability to enlarge.
+- Allows for Single or 4 Cell Copy to Clipboard to use elsewhere.
 - NSFW / SFW filter toggle attempt to reduce unwanted content.

 ### Installation